 Late application is not allowed if the hiring list has expired, the selection process is no longer active or the position has been filled.

 What can I do if I believe I was not provided Idaho veterans preference?

 Idaho law requires the employer give you notice of the appeal process at the conclusion of the selection for a position if you have claimed Idaho veterans preference in your application and were not selected.
 You have 35 days from the day the public employer issues you this notice to request an appeal with the employer.
 If the public employer does not issue a notice of the appeal process to you, you have 35 days from the day you learn you were not selected for the position to request an appeal with the employer.
 All appeal requests must be made in writing.

 Public employers are allowed to create their own internal appeal process.
 The process should be described in the public employer’s notice to you.
 If the employer does not initiate an appeal within thirty-five days of your written request for an appeal, you have one hundred and eighty days for a period of one hundred eighty days after the public employer’s deadline to initiate an appeal to appeal directly to the Idaho district court.

-What are the penalties for failing to apply Idaho veterans preference?
+Does an employer face penalties for failing to provide Idaho veterans preference?